GauthierWillemse/GauthierWillemse/README.md

-Hi, I’m @GauthierWillemse.
-I am building applications in the healthcare space!
+I like to build stuff in the healthcare space.

 <!---
 GauthierWillemse/GauthierWillemse is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.